 The final bike-riding tip to keep in mind is to relax.
 After all, you're supposed to be having fun!
 Take a deep breath when you get on your bike and try not to be so rigid as you hit the streets.

 When you come to a stop sign or stoplight, take advantage of this time to stretch your body a bit.
 Place your feet on the ground and loosen your arms.
 Stretch smaller areas of the body too, like your ankles and your wrists.

 Don't worry, you don't have to give up the hobby you've come to love so much.
 You just have to re-train yourself to drive with the correct motorcycle riding position.

 If you utilize our few simple steps and practice riding your bike with posture in mind, you will be well on your way to a safe and enjoyable ride.
-If problems persist, try using a back brace.
+If problems persist, try using one of our Motorcycle Kidney Belts with Lumbar Support.
 This is any easy way to ensure you’re practicing good posture on and off the streets.